fogus/spiel/pyramidenspiel/initiative/README.markdown

 ### Attacking and parrying

-A round of *Initiative* consists of a number of turns (10 maximum) each consisting of an *attack* by the lead player and a *defense* by the following player.
+A round of *Initiative* consists of a number of turns (10 maximum) each consisting of an *attack* by the lead player and a *parry* by the following player.
 For each attack, the defending player must play a piece in response, according to the following rules:

 -   If you have a piece of the same size, then it must be played.
 You are not forced to play the same color if you have more than one